hukacode/blogging-tool/README.md

 - Build table (with empty header)

-    Input (separeted with a tab or 2 spaces)
+    Input (separated with a tab or 2 spaces)
     ```
     column 1  column 2  column 3  column 4
     column 1  column 2  column 3  column 4